ORLANDO DUI LAWYER

 Refusal to Submit to the Breath Test

-In a DUI case, often the strongest and most damning evidence is the Intoxilyzer results (the breath test), blood test, or urine test showing that the driver was intoxicated with alcohol, prescription drugs, or a controlled substance.
-If the driver refuses to submit to a chemical test (called a “DUI Refusal BAC”, then the State no longer has that evidence.
 Instead, the prosecutor will them attempt to admit evidence that the driver “refused” to submit to the test and other circumstantial evidence.
 The prosecutor will argue that this refusal demonstrates a “consciousness of guilt.”
 They will argue that he refusal is evidence that the driver believed that if he submitted to the chemical test, the test results would show that he was intoxicated from alcohol or impaired by prescription drugs or other controlled substances.

 One important cog in the machinery of defending a DUI is our attempt to exclude evidence of either the test results or a refusal from the jury’s ears.
 In determining whether to admit or exclude the evidence that the driver refused to submit to the test the Court will consider state and federal constitutional provisions, case law, the rules of evidence, common law provisions, statutory rules, and administrative rules.
-Furthermore, if the law enforcement officer violates a driver’s constitutional or statutory rights to an attorney before the blood, breath or urine test, then the Court can exclude or throw out any evidence that the defendant declined to take the chemical test.

 Many refusal cases are difficult for the prosecutor to take to trial because the prosecutor’s most important piece of evidence, the test result, does not exist.
-If you have been charged with DUI refusal, then talk with an experienced attorney before you decide how to proceed with your case.
+If you have been charged with DUI refusal, then talk with an experienced attorney before you decide how to proceed with your Orlando DUI defense case.

 If you have previously had your driver license suspended for refusing to submit to a chemical test, then the consequences for a second or subsequent refusal will probably be an additional criminal charge for a first-degree misdemeanor.
 In July of 2002, the Florida Legislature criminalized a second refusal to breath, blood, or urine test.
 You can be sentenced to up to a year in jail for a second or subsequent refusal, even if you win your DUI trial.
 At The Defense Group, we generally tell our clients that the consequences of a refusal are so high, that especially if they have a previous refusal, they are better off to take the breath test.